Buyer's Guide

 Aqueon is reasonable quality, fair value.

-API makes good test kits and some good medications (Furan-2, Ich Cure), and bad medications (Melafix, Bettafix).
+API makes good test kits and some good medications (Ich Cure (affiliate)), and bad medications (Melafix, Bettafix).
+Seachem makes the most reliable antibiotics for bettas: KanaPlex (affiliate) and NeoPlex (affiliate).
 Read each product individually.

-Seachem is generally high quality (Prime, Kanaplex, Stability).
+Seachem is generally high quality (Prime (affiliate), Kanaplex (affiliate), Stability (affiliate)).

 Fluval is higher-end.
 Mostly good, priced accordingly.